analyticdan/motion-heatmap/README.md

 Note 1: The program can only output `mp4` files in its current state.

-Note2 : If multiple flags with the same functionality are used, the last instance of the flag will be used.
+Note 2 : If multiple flags with the same functionality are used, the last instance of the flag will be used.
 For example:
 ```
 python motion-heatmap.py -o -f "file1.mp4" -of "file2.mp4"
 ```